Might and Magic Chess Royale

 ► Zealot ◄

 Zealot is a rare Mage unit from the Haven faction.
-He is a Healer who can restore a huge amount of health to all allies while causing massive damage against all enemies at the same time.
+He is a Healer who can restore a huge amount of health to injured allies while causing moderate damage against all enemies at the same time.
 Zealot is ranged unit with extended range that allows him to strike opponents 4 cells away.
 For an epic unit, Zealot has moderate stats.
 His damage output is ok and he has enough Health and Armor to survive against enemy Assassins long enough to cast his powerful skill.
 Zealot is one of the rare units that is needed in almost every team.
-His healing is decisive for the battle outcome, he is a Haven unit meaning that he is a part of powerful Guardian/Assassin/Haven combo and with Lich which is also a universal unit he builds partial Mage buff.
+His healing is decisive for the battle outcome, he is a Haven unit meaning that he is a part of powerful Warrior/Assassin/Haven combo and he builds Mage buff with other 2 Mage units.
 All in all, Zealot is one of the most important units in the game currently.

 ► Lich ◄